d4kine/confluent-cloud-aws-terraform/README.md

-# Confluent Cloud AW Terraform
+# Confluent Cloud AWS Terraform

 Terraform script to setup a Kafka Cluster with a default Schema Registry in Confluent Cloud using AWS

 ## Step 1: Create ConfluentCloud API-Key